 You must climb the civic tower as the panoramic views of the city isn’t the only ones you’ll see up there.
 But also Lombardy’s largest bell.

 What’s more remarkable about the bell on top of the Campanone is that it continues to function, keeping a tradition in Bergamo alive.

 Every night (10 pm) in Bergamo, the bell of Campanone still successively chimes one hundred times to remember the closing of the city walls’ gate when Bergamo was still under Venetian rule.

-The view on top of Campanone can be very dramatic, especially during hazy weather.
+The view from the top of Campanone can be very dramatic, especially during hazy weather.
 See more towers, domes of the surrounding churches, and the tile-roof houses on top of Campanone.
 They shall look like a scene straight out of a movie or video game!

 The entry fee to Campanone is 5 EUR which includes entry to Palazzo del Podestà as well.
 You can check for the opening hours and some announcements regarding Campanone on their website.

 You can enter Campanone from Tuesday to Saturday, from 10 am until 6 pm.